Noah Young

-Noah Young, Jr. (February 2, 1887 - April 18, 1958) was a champion weightlifter and actor.
+Noah Young, Jr. (February 2, 1887 - April 18, 1958) was a champion weightlifter who became a motion-picture actor.

 Biography

 Young was born in Cañon City, Colorado.
 His father, Noah Young, was a foreman of the Glenrock coal mine who later became a coal mine inspector for the State of Wyoming; and his mother was Mary Anson, of English descent.
-Noah Young Sr. came from a family of coal miners in Lancashire, England; and he dabbled in bare knuckle fighting before heading to America in 1874 and settling in Colorado.
+Noah Young Sr. came from a family of coal miners in Lancashire, England; and he dabbled in bare-knuckle fighting before heading to America in 1874 and settling in Colorado.
 He was allegedly once an Indian scout and became friends with William F. Cody.

-Noah Young Jr. joined the Hal Roach studios as an actor, mainly playing comic villains.
-He appeared in several Laurel and Hardy comedies but was more notable as a foil for Harold Lloyd, whom he supported in over 50 films.
-Young died in Los Angeles, California.
+Noah Young Jr. joined the Hal Roach studios in 1918 as an actor, mainly playing comic villains.
+He was a mainstay of the Roach company, appearing in dozens of short comedies.
+He is remembered as a foil for Harold Lloyd in more than 50 films, but Young also appeared opposite Roach stars Snub Pollard, Charley Chase, and Stan Laurel.
+In 1927 Young was featured in three early Laurel and Hardy comedies.

+Young left Roach's employ in 1927.
+Work became less steady, but his old colleague Harold Lloyd remembered him and featured him in his first talking feature, Welcome Danger (1929).
+Noah Young worked in three more Lloyd features through 1934.

+Noah Young returned to the Hal Roach studio in 1934, again as a member of the stock company.
+The last film on which he received screen credit was Bum Voyage (1934), a Thelma Todd-Patsy Kelly comedy.
+Young went on to play uncredited small roles and bits in three more Roach comedies before leaving the studio in 1935.

+Metro-Goldwyn-Mayer hired Young to appear in the ensemble of the Nelson Eddy-Jeanette MacDonald musical The Girl of the Golden West (1938), along with fellow silent-screen veterans Billy Bevan and Victor Potel.
+It was his last assignment; he retired from pictures after the film was finished.

+Noah Young died in Los Angeles, California, in 1958.